- GERMANY ||

 This is an unparalleled atmosphere where all of your inhibitions will be released and everything will soon become normal.
 From the masturbating old man in the corner, to the good vibes around the swimming pool, to the BDSM shows in the basement fitted to look like a hospital, it is the epitome of an adult playground.

-During peak periods in the night, the lines can be a bit long to get to the restroom, but definitely not as long as some of the other clubs (cough, cough Berghain).
-In terms of cleanliness, well you might need to lower your standards a bit for all of the remaining entries.
+During peak periods in the night, the lines can be a bit long to get to the restroom, but definitely not as long as some other clubs (cough, cough Berghain).
+In terms of cleanliness, well you might need to lower your standards a bit for all the remaining entries.

 With upstairs darkroom areas, to play beds scattered outside the dance floors, there are no shortage of places to explore...on top of that, whatever your preference for men is, they will likely be there at KitKat any night that you go.
 I am only knocking this down one star as there isn't really any private areas unless you are a truly dirty boy and do it in the aforementioned toilets.